Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: Introduction

-In this article, we introduce the concept of SIMD to communication engineers and show how it can be applied in modern RAN architectures.
-While SIMD is one of the features in general-purpose CPUs and widely used in domains like computer architecture and image processing, it is not explicitly addressed in 3GPP or O-RAN standards and remains underutilized in many wireless PHY-layer implementations.
-We provide a more detailed introduction to the evolution of different RAN architectures, highlighting the growing role of software in baseband processing.
-Then, we explain the fundamentals of SIMD and why it is well suited for the parallel, structured computations found in wireless systems.
-Next, we explore the use of SIMD in a design example of MIMO detection under realistic 3GPP parameters, demonstrating its potential in vRAN deployments.
-We also analyze its effectiveness compared to GPUs and FPGAs and conclude with use cases and future research directions.
+In this article, we introduce SIMD concepts to the wireless communications community and illustrate how they can be applied in modern RAN architectures.
+Although SIMD is a standard feature of general-purpose CPUs and widely used in other domains, it remains underutilized in many wireless PHY-layer implementations and is not addressed in current 3GPP or O-RAN specifications.
+We first review the evolution of RAN architectures with an emphasis on software-defined baseband processing.
+We then explain the fundamentals of SIMD and discuss why it is well suited for structured PHY-layer computations.
+Next, we present a design example of SIMD-accelerated MIMO detection under realistic 3GPP parameters and evaluate its potential in vRAN deployments.
+Finally, we discuss its effectiveness compared to GPUs and FPGAs and conclude with use cases and future research directions.

-\section{The Evolution of RAN architecture}
+\section{The evolution of RAN architecture}

-The structural shift from hardware-centric tRAN to software-defined architectures has created an environment where SIMD acceleration can be directly integrated into the baseband processing stack.
-In vRAN and O-RAN, virtualization abstracts network functions from hardware, enabling flexible placement of processing tasks and dynamic allocation of resources.
-This flexibility allows developers to incorporate SIMD-optimized libraries into PHY-layer functions such as MIMO processing, which was previously not possible in fixed DSP pipelines of legacy RANs.
-In this section, we examine how these architectural properties enable practical SIMD deployment for baseband processing.
+The architectural evolution toward vRAN and O-RAN shifts baseband processing from specialized hardware to software running on general-purpose CPUs.
+While this transition improves deployment flexibility, it also introduces significant computational challenges at the PHY layer, where strict real-time constraints must be satisfied using software-based implementations.
+As a result, efficiently exploiting CPU micro-architectural features becomes essential for sustaining real-time performance in software-defined RAN architectures.
+In this context, SIMD processing emerges as a practical and scalable acceleration technique that directly addresses these challenges.
+This section reviews the key architectural properties of vRAN and O-RAN that enable the practical deployment of SIMD-based acceleration for PHY-layer processing.